Charles A. Culberson

-Charles Allen Culberson (June 10, 1855March 19, 1925) was an American political figure and Democrat who served as the 21st Governor of Texas from 1895 to 1899, and as a United States senator from Texas from 1899 to 1923.
+Charles Allen Culberson (June 10, 1855 – March 19, 1925) was an American political figure and Democrat who served as the 21st governor of Texas from 1895 to 1899, and as a United States senator from Texas from 1899 to 1923.

+According to one study, Culberson belonged (like Jim Hogg, his predecessor as governor) “to a stream of Texas liberal populism.”

 Early life and education

-Culberson was born to Democratic politician David Browning Culberson and Eugenia Culberson and on June 10, 1855 in Dadeville, Alabama.
+Charles Allen Culberson was born on June 10, 1855, in Dadeville, Alabama, to Eugenia (née Kimbal) and David Browning Culberson.
+His father was a Democratic politician.
 Culberson's family moved to Texas in 1856, settling first in Gilmer and later in Jefferson.

-Culberson attended Virginia Military Institute, graduating in 1874, and subsequently studied law at the University of Virginia at Charlottesville in 1876 and 1877.
+Culberson attended Virginia Military Institute, graduating in 1874, and subsequently studied law under his father and then at the University of Virginia at Charlottesville in 1876 and 1877.
 In 1877 he was admitted to the bar in Daingerfield, Texas, and commenced practice in Jefferson, later moving to Dallas in 1887.
+He was a member of the Jefferson Literacy Society and the Moot Court at the University of Virginia.

+Law career

+Culberson started practicing law in Marion County in 1877.
+He was known for overturning a verdict for a man convicted of murder under the Ku Klux Law of Texas, and causing the law to be labeled as unconstitutional.

 Political career

 Texas state politics

 Culberson's political career began with his election as Attorney General of Texas in 1890, a position he held until 1895, after campaigning for and winning the governor's race in November 1894.
+During his tenure as governor, a wide range of reforms were carried out.

-After two terms as governor, he was elected to the U.S. Senate as a Democrat on January 25, 1899.
+After serving two terms as governor, he was elected to the U.S. Senate as a Democrat on January 25, 1899.